Camping at Myrtle Beach

 - Check IN – 2 PM Check OUT – Noon

-- free Wireless Internet is available in the main campground
+- free Wireless Internet is available througout the campground

 - Pets are allowed in the campground – must be contained (six feet leash) and controlled (no excessive noise or threatening of others) by owner